About Bangor Tennis Club

 We enjoy a sheltered, leafy site in Upper Bangor and we have three all-weather courts, a grassy viewing area and a clubhouse.

-The club dates back to the 1920s and you can read a short history of it on a separate page.
+The club dates back to the 1920s and you can read a short history of it here

 Over the years, Bangor Tennis club has produced two senior Welsh International players (Margaret Lewis and Max Griffiths) and a senior Welsh Champion (Praful Ghatage) as well as several senior and junior North Wales County players.
 Currently, we have men’s, and ladies’ teams playing in North Wales competitions .